Quick Answer

 One-Breath Recap

 Three types under the Investment Company Act of 1940: face-amount certificate companies, unit investment trusts, and management companies that split into open-end funds priced forward at net asset value and closed-end funds priced by the market.
-Sell within an 8.5% public-offering-price load using breakpoints, letters of intent, and rights of accumulation, redeem at net asset value within seven calendar days, and keep pass-through status by distributing at least 90% of net investment income.
+Sell within an 8.5% public-offering-price load using breakpoints, letters of intent, and rights of accumulation, redeem at net asset value within seven calendar days, and keep pass-through status by distributing at least 90% of investment company taxable income.
 Master the pricing, share classes, and product boundaries and this heavily tested unit answers itself.